karlalockhart/The-Black-Artist-Project/README.md

 LIST OF FEATURES:
 The core MVP/site features will include the following (.addEventListener):

+1. DOMContentLoaded - to make sure everything loads correctly
-1. Search Input Field - to type in (keyup) the name of the black artist or title of artwork
-2. Classification area - to (click) onto the specifc types of artwork (i.e. paintings, scultpures, drawings)
+2. Search Input Field - to type in (keyup & filter) the name of black artist or title of artwork or category of artwork (i.e. paintings, scultpures, drawings)
-3. Price Range - to (filter), using a slider, the range of prices for those looking to invest into Black Art and Black Artist
+3. Dark Mode - to (click) between light and dark modes
+4. Contact Form - to (submit) name and email to be added to the email list

 Each piece of work with include the following attributes:
 1. Title: